How Noise Benefits AI-generated Image Detection: Introduction

-To address these challenges, existing approaches can be broadly categorized into two categories: (i) \textbf{Invariance Learning}, which seeks task-relevant cues via contrastive objectives~\cite{koutlis2024leveraging,tan2025c2p,baraldi2025contrasting,liang2025transfer} or handcrafted priors such as local pixel inconsistencies~\cite{chen2020manipulated,tan2024rethinking,zheng2024breaking}, frequency artifacts~\cite{qian2020thinking,luo2021generalizing,tan2024frequency,yan2025generalizable}, and category interference~\cite{yan2025ns,zhang2025towards,tao2025sagnet}; and (ii) \textbf{Data Diversification} strategies to alleviate overfitting, including cross-generator datasets~\cite{guillaro2025bias,yang2025d,zhou2025breaking} and data augmentation~\cite{wang2020cnn,chen2024drct,li2025improving}.
-However, under open-world conditions, the training distribution can never fully capture all possible generators and post-hoc manipulations.
-We observe that detectors often rely on \textit{spurious shortcuts} embedded in the training data rather than genuine causal artifact cues.
-As illustrated in Figure \ref{fig:introduction}, the training loss quickly falls below 0.1 within only a few iterations, indicating early overfitting, which we identify as primary cause of poor generalization.
+To address these challenges, existing methods can be broadly categorized into two paradigms: \textbf{i) Invariance Learning}, which aims to extract task-relevant cues through contrastive objectives~\cite{koutlis2024leveraging,tan2025c2p,baraldi2025contrasting,liang2025transfer} or handcrafted priors, such as local pixel inconsistencies~\cite{chen2020manipulated,tan2024rethinking,zheng2024breaking}, frequency-domain artifacts~\cite{qian2020thinking,luo2021generalizing,tan2024frequency,yan2026dual}, and category-interference patterns~\cite{yan2025ns,zhang2025towards,tao2025sagnet}; and \textbf{ii) Data Diversification}, which mitigates overfitting by expanding training coverage via cross-generator datasets~\cite{guillaro2025bias,yang2025d,zhou2025breaking} or data augmentation strategies~\cite{wang2020cnn,chen2024drct,li2025improving}.
+However, under open-world settings, the training distribution can never exhaustively encompass all possible generative models and post-hoc manipulations.
+Recent studies further indicate that standard training pipelines tend to induce \emph{spurious shortcuts}, such as image-type biases~\cite{grommelt2024fake,guillaro2025bias}, semantic correlations~\cite{guillaro2025bias,zhang2025towards,yan2025ns}, and frequency-domain discrepancies~\cite{chen2025dual}, and have proposed targeted strategies to suppress their influence.
+Despite these efforts, we observe that detectors still tend to overfit to previously unseen \textit{spurious shortcuts} present in the training data rather than genuine artifact-related cues, resulting in early overfitting and poor generalization.
+This behavior arises because shortcut features often emerge rapidly during optimization and are difficult to eliminate completely.
+As illustrated in Fig.~\ref{fig:introduction}, the training loss drops below 0.1 within only a few iterations, suggesting that shortcut learning occurs at an early stage and constitutes a key factor underlying the observed generalization gap.